caylent-solutions/terraform-modules/docs/README.md

 # Terraform Modules Documentation

 This directory contains documentation for the Terraform Modules repository.
+It is organized by aspect, and primarily targeted at contributors to the repository.
+You should start with the [Contributing Guidelines](CONTRIBUTING.md) and then look into the details below after that.

 ## Security